DataHaskell/docs/_posts/2016-10-19-current-environment.md

 The top-level module `Algebra.Graph` defines the core data type `Graph`, which is a deep embedding of four graph construction primitives `empty`, `vertex`, `overlay` and `connect`.
 To represent non-empty graphs, see `Algebra.Graph.NonEmpty`.
 More conventional graph representations can be found in `Algebra.Graph.AdjacencyMap` and `Algebra.Graph.Relation`.
 The type classes defined in `Algebra.Graph.Class` and `Algebra.Graph.HigherKinded.Class` can be used for polymorphic graph construction and manipulation.
 Also see `Algebra.Graph.Fold` that defines the Boehm-Berarducci encoding of algebraic graphs and provides additional flexibility for polymorphic graph manipulation.
   - **fgl** [](https://hackage.haskell.org/package/fgl){:.hackage}  An inductive representation of manipulating graph data structures.
 Original website can be found at http://web.engr.oregonstate.edu/~erwig/fgl/haskell.

+### Trees

+  - **tree-traversals** [](https://hackage.haskell.org/package/tree-traversals-0.1.0.0){:.hackage} The tree-traversals package defines in-order, pre-order, post-order, level-order, and reversed level-order traversals for tree-like types, and it also provides newtype wrappers for the various traversals so they may be used with `traverse`.

 ## Database interfaces